-A polyamorous relationship changes the environment your kids grow up in.
-Those who live and love inside polyamorous relationships know this, because polyamory isn’t something you do like badminton on a Thursday night.
+A polyamorous relationship changes the environment your kids grow up in, because polyamory isn’t something you do like badminton on a Thursday night.

 And when your small child reaches in his nappy to explore his own excrement and wipe it on the sofa, well bleach is really only thing for it.